oracle-quickstart/oci-rsa-ansible-bastion/README.md

 ## Ansible Role: wazuh-ansible
 We are using **Galaxy** which provides pre-packaged units of work known to Ansible as roles and collections.
-Content from roles and collections of the **wazuh-ansible** are referenced in oci-rsa-ansible-wazuh.
+Content from roles and collections of the **wazuh-ansible** are referenced in oci-rsa-ansible-bastion.
 This playbook installs and configures Wazuh agent and manager.

 ## Ansible Role: oci-rsa-ansible-base